Choose Your Own Adventure

 Rhode Island

-The state of Rhode Island has 4 national park units.
+The state of Rhode Island has 5 national park sites.

 Blackstone River Valley National Historical Park